sean-atkinson/elist_ecommerce_analysis/README.md

 - There's a noticeable sales uptick in the first half of 2020, most likely due to the pandemic.

 <b>Products</b>
-- Airpods have consistently been Elists’s best-selling product.
+- Airpods have consistently been our best-selling product in terms of total orders.
-- In 2022, Airpods and a gaming monitor made up a whopping 68% of sales.
+- In 2022, Airpods and a gaming monitor made up a whopping 68% of all orders.
 - Bose Soundsport Headphones have consistently done poorly.
-Elist has only sold 25 pairs over 3 years.
+We've only sold 25 pairs over 3 years.

 <b>Loyalty Program</b>
-- We recommend that Elist continues to expand this.
+- We recommend continuing to expand this.
 When the program started in 2019, members were spending an average of $29 less than non-members.
 In 2022, loyalty program members now spend an average of $34 more per purchase.<br>

 <b>Technical Analysis:</b><br>
 For this section, I used Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyze, and summarize my insights for the finance and product teams.